-All registered participants to the Offroad Finnmark race are obligated to have read, understood and accepted the rules of the race, including the terms of participation.
+All registered participants to the Offroad Finnmark 300 km solo race are obligated to have read, understood and accepted the rules of the race, including the terms of participation.
 The riders agree to the terms, rules and regulations by participating.

-The rules of the race are created specifically for the Offroad Finnmark 150 km solo.
+The rules of the race are created specifically for the Offroad Finnmark 300 solo race.

-Offroad Finnmark 150 will from here on be referred to as "the race.
+Offroad Finnmark, 300 km Solo will from here on be referred to as "the race".

-The race is created by Offroad Finnmark in collaboration with a range of local cycling clubs and other parties.
+The race is created by Offroad Finnmark in collaboration with a range of local bicycle clubs and other parties.